ctu-mrs/uav_core/README.md

 ## System requirements

-Required OS is Ubuntu 18.04 LTS 64-bit or its flavors that can install ROS Melodic.
+Required OS is Ubuntu 18.04 / 20.04 LTS 64-bit or their flavors that can install ROS Melodic / Noetic.
 The suggested variant of OS installation is dual boot instead of virtualization that can be slow and can not handle well the simulation GUI.
 We use [Gitman](https://github.com/jacebrowning/gitman) to manage the repository **submodules**.
 The repository are supposed to be compiled by [catkin tools](https://catkin-tools.readthedocs.io).